maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

         Send a message to the window manager setting the parent window for the animation actor.
 Parenting an actor will not affect the X window that the AnimationActor represents, but it's off-screen bitmap as it is handled by the compositing window manager.

-        Parenting an animation actor will affect its visibility as set by the :function:`gtk.Widget.show_all` , :meth:`GtkWidget.hide` and :meth:`AnimationActor.set_show` .
+        Parenting an animation actor will affect its visibility as set by the :meth:`gtk.Widget.show_all` , :meth:`GtkWidget.hide` and :meth:`AnimationActor.set_show` .
 The animation actor will only be visible when the top-level window it is parented is visible.

         Passing None as a ``parent`` argument will unparent the animation actor.
 This will restore the actor's visibility if it was suppressed by being unparented or parented to an unmapped window.